-Please note, Goals & Goals Alignment has been divided over 2 parts, & you are currently on one of the elemental parts (Part 2 of 2).
+Please note, Goals & Goals Alignment has been divided over 2 parts, & you are currently on one of the elemental parts (Part 2 of 2) For Part 1, refer here.
 Between these 2 elements, we attempt to elucidate on the most fundamental measure of organizational progress & success (or lack of it) – Goals.

 Goals align Organizational excellence at macro level with personal mastery at micro level.

 Peter Senge, in The Fifth Discipline, elucidates one of the five disciplines as personal mastery (the others being systems thinking, mental models, building shared vision, and team learning).
 Senge equates personal mastery with personal growth and learning, espoused by those who “are continually expanding their ability to create the results in life they truly seek.”

 Vision without operational excellence is just a dream.
 Great enterprises marry a sense of purpose with top percentile operational excellence, institutionalizing processes on how they will go about achieve that vision.

 As Don Sull, Senior Lecturer at MIT Sloan School of Management, explains: goals are the missing link between strategy and execution.
 They provide a wire-frame for your company, giving a clear view of what every individual’s role is in moving the needle, realizing the vision & purpose of the organization.

 The inter-linkages between goal setting & personal mastery (at micro level) & organizational excellence is so beautiful & deep rooted, that when applied rightly, it often gets organizations results, outside the dominant thinking zone, & by a mile.
 So, how does the magic happen & personal mastery & organizational mastery, be continuously challenged ?